HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 >
 > **For the triggered condition:**
 >
-> No determination of reportability could not be made for "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;" based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".
+> No determination of reportability could be made for "&lt;[Relevant reportable condition name](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.goal.addresses)&gt;" for "&lt;[responsible agency name](StructureDefinition-rr-responsible-agency-organization.html#Organization.name)&gt;" based on "&lt;[location relevance](StructureDefinition-rr-relevant-reportable-condition-plandefinition-definitions.html#PlanDefinition.jurisdiction.extension:locationRelevance)&gt;".
 This may be because it is not on the list of reportable conditions for the relevant Public Health Agency, or the information provided at the time of this report does not meet reporting criteria, or not all data needed to confirm reportabilty were available.
 No determination of reportability could be made for any other conditions in the submitted initial case report.
 >
 > If the initial triggered condition is no rule met, and there is at least 1 other reportable condition, the following summary text should be inserted:
 >